-Since the Protestant rebellion over 500 years ago, thousands of Christian denominations and sub-denominations have been established.
-The rebellion resulted in contradictions, divisions, and confusion that have haunted Christianity ever since.
-Conversely, we know from history, Sacred Scripture, and Sacred Tradition that Jesus Christ founded only one church and gave this single church his preeminent authority.
+Since the Protestant rebellion over 500 years ago, men have established thousands of Christian denominations and sub-denominations.
+Their rebellion resulted in contradictions, divisions, and confusion that have haunted Christianity ever since.
+Conversely, we know from history, Sacred Scripture, and Sacred Tradition that Jesus Christ founded only one Church and gave this single Church his preeminent authority.

 The original church is the one Jesus Christ founded 2000 years ago; all others are counterfeit.
 This article will prove that Jesus founded one church, that it is the Catholic Church, and that all other churches devalue Christianity with their counterfeit nature.